UDIA Layer 5 · Notsure

 Medical Commitment

-Consent and long-term health decisions with physical consequences.
+Consent and long-term health decisions whose effects land in the body itself.

-Medical Commitment contexts involve medical consent or long-term health decisions that carry physical consequences.
-A signed surgical consent form authorizes a procedure whose effects cannot be fully reversed.
-Transmitted medical data cannot be recalled from the recipient.
-A treatment once begun creates a medical record and physiological effects that accumulate over time.
+Medical Commitment contexts cover medical consent or long-term health decisions that carry physical consequences.
+A signed surgical consent form authorises a procedure whose effects cannot be fully undone.
+Medical data, once transmitted, cannot be recalled from the recipient.
+A treatment, once begun, leaves a record and produces physiological effects that pile up over time.

-When a user is about to act on a Medical Commitment context and expresses uncertainty, a GAP-NLP-1.0 compliant system enumerates Notsure as a neutral layer — not clinical guidance, but a structured pause before a medical commitment is made.
+When a user faces a Medical Commitment context and signals doubt, a GAP-NLP-1.0 compliant system enumerates Notsure as a neutral layer.
+This is enumeration, not recommendation: no clinical guidance, no view on whether the medical decision is right — only a structured pause inserted before a medical commitment is made.

 There is a neutral layer for this moment: Notsure.
 Before an irreversible action.